nupurgupta5292/Belly-Button-Biodiversity-Plotly/README.md

 ## Deployment

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

-## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.

 ### About the Data